-IOB has a well-equipped bioinformatics and experimental facilities to carry out research in molecular biology, cell culture, bioinformatics, genomics and proteomics.
+IOB has a well-equipped bioinformatics and experimental facilities to carry out research in molecular biology, cell culture, bioinformatics, genomics, proteomics, metabolomics and lipidomics.
 The focus is on combining experimentation with computational biology to understand biological systems and human diseases.

 We study gene expression profiles, genome copy number variations, microRNAs, and alternative splicing of genes using cutting edge technologies.
 We carry out molecular biology experiments including cell culture, DNA and RNA isolation, cloning and quantitative real time PCR to study signaling pathways in various cancers.
 To translate discoveries from bench to bedside, tissue microarrays are used for validation of candidate molecules.

 We use quantitative proteomics approaches for the identification of candidate biomarkers in human diseases and infectious microorganisms.
 We also routinely employ high-resolution proteomics for proteogenomic characterization of various organisms.
 State-of-the-art mass spectrometry facility at IOB include an LTQ Orbitrap Velos mass spectrometer which is a hybrid Fourier Transform mass spectrometer that combines features of linear ion trap and orbitrap mass analyzer.
 We also have Agilent 1260 Infinity series HPLC system and Thermo Scientific Easy nLC II liquid chromatography systems.
 Apart from mass spectrometry, facilities to carry out other proteomic experiments like yeast-two hybrid, GST-pull down and western blotting are also available at IOB.
 These platforms help us to study cell signaling molecules and their interactions in cancer and other diseases.